wilb-bit/IoT-Rainwater/README.md

 Code located in other respository (IoT-Rainwater-Tank-Device) https://github.com/wilb-bit/IoT-Rainwater-Tank-Device

 NodeMCU (ESP8266) programmed with Arduino IDE.
 Ultrasonic range sensor used to find the distance between the top of the tank and the water level.
+1. Wakes and connects to wifi and web server.
+2. Reads the water level of the tank (ultrasonic range sensor).
+3. Sends this to the websever using PHP GET calling 'water/recieve.php?'.
+This file will then save it to the MySql database.
+4. Sleeps for 10 seconds (for demo purposes).
+5. Repeat the steps again